Videos put scrutiny on downed power lines as possible cause of deadly Maui wildfires

 “Even in places where this has been used, it is controversial, and it’s not universally accepted,” she said.

-Maui Police Chief John Pelletier also expressed frustration at the news conference that people were complaining both that power was not cut off earlier and too many people were unaccounted for because of a lack of cell and internet service.
+Maui Police Chief John Pelletier also expressed frustration at the news conference that people were complaining both that power was not cut off earlier and that too many people were unaccounted for because of a lack of cellphone and internet service.

 “Do you want notifications or do you want the power shut off?” he said.
 “You don’t get it both ways.”